Call Today! 888-234-8376

 Short term disability insurance is meant to provide a buffer for a short period of time so you can avoid a run on your rainy day fund, invading your savings, or using credit cards to get by.
 Ideally, you would want to also have long term disability insurance if you are self employed in case you disability lasts more than 90 days.

-Our definition of long term disability insurance (LTD) is an insurance policy that replaces your income by paying you a tax free income benefit if you are totally disabled or partially disabled that lasts for an extended period of time, typically two or more years.
+Long-term disability insurance (LTD) is an insurance policy that replaces your income by paying you a tax free income benefit if you are totally disabled or partially disabled for an extended period of time, typically two or more years.

 The disability insurance provider will use your income to determine the maximum amount of benefit you can qualify for within the policy you’re considering.
-This is where, you’ll find that you can “customize” your policy to meet your needs.
+This is where you can customize your policy to meet your needs.

 - Income Benefit